leoxialtd/Leoxia.Core/README.md

 ## Original repository

-This repository is a clone of [Leoxia GitLab](https://gitlab.leoxia.com/leoxia/Leoxia.Core)
+This repository is a clone of [Leoxia.Core on GitLab](https://gitlab.leoxia.com/leoxia/Leoxia.Core)

 ## Build status